Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 04 October 2022.

 Alcohol-related deaths include deaths directly attributable to alcohol use and deaths where alcohol was listed as an associated cause of death (e.g. a death due to a motor vehicle accident where a person recorded a high blood alcohol concentration).

-The medications reported from PBS data are classified based on the ATC (Anatomical Therapeutic Chemical) classification system, defined by the World Health Organisation Collaborating Centre for Drug Statistics Methodology.
+The medicines reported from PBS data are classified based on the ATC (Anatomical Therapeutic Chemical) classification system, defined by the World Health Organisation Collaborating Centre for Drug Statistics Methodology.
+Please refer to the WHO ATC Index for more information on the structure of the ATC classification system and specific ATC codes: WHOCC - ATC/DDD Index.

 Data contained in this report include prescriptions for the following patient entitlements:

-Medicines dispensed under prescriber bag orders were removed from the dataset prior to analysis.
+Medicines supplied under prescriber bag orders were removed from the dataset prior to analysis.
+Analysis includes under-co-payment data which include information on prescriptions priced below the co-payment as defined in the National Health Act 1953.

-Drugs selected for this report were chosen using the following ATC codes:
+Drugs selected for this report were extracted from the PBS data using the ATC codes outlined in the table below.

 This release includes the following indicator by Primary Health Network (PHN):